 Paresh Dattani: Don’t worry, succession is already taken care of here

-Currently, their polyester filament yarn division contributes approximately 77 per cent of the total revenue, with an annual production capacity of around 200,000 tonne.
-The cotton yarn segment operates at a capacity of 132,000 spindles, producing about 14,000 tonne per annum.
-The technical textile yarn segment accounts for about 5 per cent of their business, with an annual production of roughly 9,000 tonne.
-In this exclusive interview, Paresh Dattani, MD and Chairman, and Sammir Dattani, Director, Sanathan Textiles, share with Divya Shetty their future vision and the breadth of solutions offered across textile segments.
+Currently, their polyester filament yarn division contributes approximately 77 per cent of the total revenue, with an annual production capacity of around 200,000 Metric ton per annum (MTPA).
+The cotton yarn segment operates at a capacity of 132,000 spindles, producing about 14,000 MTPA.
+The technical textile yarn segment accounts for about 5 per cent of their business, with an annual production of roughly 9,000 MTPA.
+In this exclusive interview, Paresh Dattani, Chairman and Managing Director, and Sammir Dattani, Executive President, Sanathan Textiles, share with Divya Shetty their future vision and the breadth of solutions offered across textile segments.

 The company has introduced innovative products like S-Flex, which combines polyester’s benefits with exceptional stretch, eliminating the need for spandex.
 Could you elaborate on the R&D process behind such innovations and their impact on the market?